AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/forbes-global-exercises.md

 Which is the most popular sector from the list?

 ### Question 3
-What industries do most companies are in?
+Which industries boast the highest number of companies?

 ### Question 4
-What is the average profit of the major banking industry?
+What is the average profit for the major banks industry?

 ### Question 5
 Which industry has the highest market value in Asia?